Skip to content

 Top 8 Tableau Alternatives in 2026

 Looking for a Tableau alternative?
-Tableau costs $70/user/month and requires significant training to build dashboards.
+Tableau costs $75/user/month for a Creator license (per vendor pricing page, June 2026) and requires significant training to build dashboards.
 Compare pricing, features, and AI capabilities across the best BI and analytics platforms.
-Updated May 2026.
+Updated June 2026.

 TL;DR: Why teams switch from Tableau to Skopx